Just Fontaine: Football career

 Born in Marrakech, French Morocco, to a French father and a Spanish mother, Fontaine moved to Casablanca, where he attended the Lycée Lyautey.

 Fontaine began his amateur career at USM Casablanca, where he played from 1950 to 1953.
 Nice recruited him in 1953, and he went on to score 44 goals in three seasons for the club.
 In 1956, he moved to Stade de Reims, where he teamed up with Raymond Kopa from the 1959–60 season.
 Fontaine scored 121 goals in six seasons at Stade de Reims.
-In total, Fontaine scored 165 goals in 200 matches in the Ligue 1, and won the championship twice, one time in 1958, and the other in 1960.
+In total, Fontaine scored 165 goals in 200 matches in the Division 1, and won the championship twice, one time in 1958, and the other in 1960.
 He also took part in the team that got to the 1958–59 European Cup final against Real Madrid, being that season's top scorer with ten goals.

 Wearing the blue shirt of France, Fontaine has an even more impressive record.
 On his debut on 17 December 1953, Fontaine scored a hat trick as France defeated Luxembourg 8–0.
 In seven years, he scored 30 goals in 21 matches.
 However, he will best be remembered for his 1958 FIFA World Cup performance, where he scored 13 goals in just six matches – a feat that included putting four past defending champions West Germany.
 It is also the highest number of goals ever scored by one player at a single World Cup tournament.
 This tally secured him the Golden Boot.
-As of 2022, he is tied with Lionel Messi as the fourth-top scorer in FIFA World Cup history, with each of the three ahead of him - Gerd Müller (14 goals), Ronaldo (15 goals) and Miroslav Klose (16 goals) - having played in at least two tournaments.
+As of 2022, he is tied with Lionel Messi as the fourth-top scorer in FIFA World Cup history, with each of the three ahead of him—Gerd Müller (14 goals), Ronaldo (15 goals) and Miroslav Klose (16 goals)—having played in at least two tournaments.

 Fontaine played his last match in July 1962, being forced to retire early (28 years and 11 months old) because of a recurring leg injury.
 He briefly managed the France national team in 1967, but was replaced after only two friendly games, which ended in defeats.
-As coach of Morocco, he led the Atlas Lions to 3rd in the 1980 African Cup of Nations, overseeing the emergence of such players as Badou Zaki, Mohammed Timoumi and Aziz Bouderbala.
-Morocco reached the final stage of 1982 World Cup qualifying but were beaten by Cameroon.
-As sporting director of Paris Saint-Germain F.C., he managed to take the club to help promote the club to the first division.
+As coach of Morocco, he led the Atlas Lions to a third place finish in the 1980 African Cup of Nations, overseeing the emergence of such players as Badou Zaki, Mohammed Timoumi and Aziz Bouderbala.
+Morocco reached the final stage of 1982 World Cup qualification but were beaten by Cameroon.
+As sporting director of Paris Saint-Germain, he managed to help promote the club to the first division.